 Understand Your Customer’s Journey

 A common mistake many ecommerce businesses make is treating all social media sites as the same and assuming that potential customers are the same across all of them.
 The way people behave and buy is unique to each platform and you need to be taking this into account.
-In addition, the competition on these markets will be fierce.
-Each social media platform has its own customer journey and brands that fail to cater to these customers won’t compete.
+In addition, the competition in these markets will be fierce.
+Each social media platform has its customer journey and brands that fail to cater to these customers won’t compete.

 Optimise Your Site for SEO

 To optimise your content for SEO the first thing you need to do is research your business’ niche and find what keywords you need to rank well for.
-Many businesses make the mistake of relaxing when their site ranks 1st for their business name, forgetting the only people searching for that keyword will already be looking for them.
+Many businesses make the mistake of relaxing when their site ranks 1st for their business name, forgetting that only people searching for that keyword will already be looking for them.
 Instead, find keywords that are relevant to your business and optimise content to meet Google’s expectations.

 The advantage of putting effort into SEO is that you will also be making your site more user-friendly to your shoppers, which will also help with conversions.